metricly/metricly-docs/content/right-sizing/reports-ec2-right-sizing.md

 #### Resource Specific Constraints

 - **Target CPU Utilization**: Returns recommendations that closely match the target CPU utilization percentage.
-- **Default memory utilization when diagnostic monitoring not enabled**: Returns recommendations based on an assumption (as a percentage) of memory utilization.
+- **Default memory utilization when the CloudWatch agent is not installed**: Returns recommendations based on an assumption (as a percentage) of memory utilization.
 - **Target memory utilization**: Returns recommendations that closely match the target memory utilization percentage.

 #### Data Aggregation Method